CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 >1ci.
 System displays an error message. <br>
   Use Case ends.

 1d.
-More than 3 dates entered.
+User enters more than 2 dates.

 >1di.
 System displays an error message. <br>
   Use Case ends.